-Liquidation Rights
+Dividends and Liquidation Rights

-In the event of the dissolution of the Company, after satisfaction of amounts payable to creditors and distribution to the holders of outstanding Senior Convertible Preferred Stock, if any, of amounts to which they may be preferentially entitled, holders of common stock are entitled to share ratably in the assets available for distribution to the stockholders.
+Each share of common stock is entitled to receive dividends if, as and when declared by the board of directors out of funds legally available for that purpose, subject to approval of certain holders of the senior convertible preferred stock.
+In the event of our dissolution, after satisfaction of amounts payable to our creditors and distribution of any preferential amounts to the holders of outstanding senior convertible preferred stock, if any, holders of common stock are entitled to share ratably in the assets available for distribution to the stockholders.